AgenaRisk/api-r/README.md

 }
 ```

-Now the model is ready with all the information, we can export it to either a .json or a .cmpx file for Agena AI calculations, either locally or on Cloud:
+Now the model is ready with all the information, we can export it to either a .json or a .cmpx file for agena.ai calculations, either locally or on Cloud:

 ```r
 # Creating json or cmpx file for the model